JoanPareja/Proves/index.md

 @JoanPareja

 ### Support or Contact
 Having trouble with Pages?
-Ask someone from your family, or in case you don't have one the first live human you see.
+Ask someone from your family, or in case you don't have one the first living human you see.